libglvnd-1.7.0

 Introduction to libglvnd

-The libglvnd package dispatches API calls to a given driver vendor at runtime.
+The libglvnd package dispatches OpenGL API calls to a given driver vendor at runtime.
 Some of the libraries are simply wrappers to the main dispatcher.
-Drivers that are built with libglvnd in mind provide their own OpenGL implementations.
-For Mesa-25.1.5, it will install libEGL_mesa and libGLX_mesa.
-For NVIDIA-575.64.05, it will provide libEGL_nvidia, libGLESv2_nvidia, and libGLX_nvidia.
-Each implementation is specific to the driver it comes from.
+Drivers that are built with libglvnd in mind provide their own OpenGL functionality.
+For Mesa-25.2.2, it will install libEGL_mesa and libGLX_mesa.
+For NVIDIA-580.82.07, it will provide libEGL_nvidia, libGLESv2_nvidia, and libGLX_nvidia.
+Each rendition is specific to the driver it comes from.
+The benefit of doing it this way is that a driver doesn't have to obey to the architecture an OpenGL vendor applies nor being absorbed by the vendor.

 [Important]